gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_motors.rst

 | Spin the buggy to the left or right at the chosen speed using:
 | ``spin(speed=1, direction='left, duration=None)``
-| When spining left, the left wheel goes backwards while the right wheel goes forwards.
+| When spining left, the left wheel goes forward while the right wheel goes forward.
-| When spining right, the right wheel goes backwards while the left wheel goes forwards.
+| When spining right, the right wheel goes forward while the left wheel goes forward.

 .. py:method:: spin(speed=1, direction='left', duration=None)